Press Release: 11 February 2021

 According to the Nuffield Trust, 5,000 migrants a year, are needed in England alone if the government is to meet its promise of delivering 50,000 extra nurses by 2025.
 International recruitment in the NHS, already impacted by Brexit, saw international recruitment fall off a cliff in the wake of the coronavirus pandemic.
 The pandemic has meant restrictions in travel, face-to-face language learning and closure of test centres, meaning the UK will need to recruit even more from abroad in the future, at a time of global shortage.

-Passport to Employment in Healthcare, will provide the much needed occupational English language skills migrant health care workers need to work and live in the UK.
+The course will provide the much needed occupational English language skills migrant health care workers need to work and live in the UK.
 The new digital vocational training course will provide non-native English speaking healthcare professionals with the skills they need to pass the mandatory Occupational English Test (OET) and start employment with the National Health Service.

 OET tests health practitioners from the following 12 professions: